datacarpentry/image-processing/episodes/02-image-basics.md

 ![Enlarged, compressed](../fig/quality-jpg.jpg)

 The JPEG image is of clearly inferior quality.
-It has less color variation and noticeable pixelation.
+It has less colour variation and noticeable pixelation.
-Quality differences become even more marked when one examines the color histograms for each image.
+Quality differences become even more marked when one examines the colour histograms for each image.
-A histogram shows how often each color value appears in an image.
+A histogram shows how often each colour value appears in an image.
 The histograms for the uncompressed (left) and compressed (right) images are shown below:

 ![Uncompressed histogram](../fig/quality-histogram.jpg)

 We we learn how to make histograms such as these later on in the workshop.
-The differences in the color histograms are even more apparent than in the images themselves;
+The differences in the colour histograms are even more apparent than in the images themselves;
-clearly the colors in the JPEG image are different from the uncompressed version.
+clearly the colours in the JPEG image are different from the uncompressed version.

 If the quality settings for your JPEG images are high (and the compression rate therefore relatively low),